 Among the different product groups and sectors affected, the Dossier Submitter’s assessment (Annex D5) shows that by far the largest share of costs will be incurred by the cosmetics industry, in particular to substitute microplastics in leave-on cosmetic products.
 These costs arise from the large number of products that are assumed to require reformulation to comply with the proposed restriction and the relatively high cost per reformulation.

 A major uncertainty in the estimation of costs to the cosmetic sector is the number of reformulations in response to the proposed restriction due to the lack of specific quantitative information on the uses of microplastics (as defined by the restriction proposal) in cosmetics.
 The Dossier Submitter addressed this uncertainty by defining a low and high scenario when estimating the number of formulations containing polymers.
-Using the CosmEthics database the Dossier Submitter extracted all products that contained (i) polymers that are considered to be microplastics according to industry (a selection of 19 polymers) for the low scenario or (ii) all polymers for which there was information that they can be used in cosmetics in the high scenario (520 polymers).
-SEAC considers that in particular the high scenario overestimates the number of products containing microplastics, because not all polymers used in cosmetics will actually be covered by the proposed restriction, either because they do not fall under the definition of a microplastic (e.g. because they are liquid, soluble or biodegradable polymers) or they have film forming properties (derogated by Paragraph 5 b) .
-Information received from industry in the consultation substantiate that the total number of formulations containing microplastics is likely to be lower than estimated in the high scenario.
+Using the CosmEthics database the Dossier Submitter extracted all products that contained (i) polymers that are considered to be microplastics according to industry (a selection of 19 polymers) for the low scenario and (ii) all polymers for which there was information that they can be used in cosmetics in the high scenario (520 polymers).
+SEAC considers that the high scenario overestimates the number of products containing microplastics, because not all polymers used in cosmetics will actually be covered by the proposed restriction, either because they do not fall under the definition of a microplastic (e.g. because they are liquid, soluble or biodegradable polymers) or they have film forming properties (derogated by Paragraph 5 b) .
+Information received from industry in the consultation substantiate that the total number of formulations covered by the proposed restriction is likely to be at the lower end of the range estimated by the Dossier Submitter.
 As stated previously, not all cosmetic products containing microplastics are likely to be reformulated in response to the restriction, for some it is likely that production will be discontinued instead.
-This was addressed in the cost assessment by assuming different shares of products to be reformulated in each specific product category depending on their share of the number of products on the market compared to the share of alternative (polymer-free) products.
+This was addressed in the cost assessment by assuming different shares of products that will be reformulated for each specific product category depending on the share of the number of products containing polymers compared to the share of alternative (polymer-free) products on the market.
 The assumptions made by the Dossier Submitter are underpinned by experiences from the phase out of microbeads in cosmetics and therefore, reasonable in the absence of specific information on the products concerned.
 However, SEAC notes that the decision to reformulate a product will also depend on the specific performance of microplastics in the product and the equivalence of alternative products already on the market to achieve this performance, which is not necessarily reflected by their market share.
-Furthermore, reformulation is conditional on the availability and suitability of biodegradable polymers or other materials as alternatives, which according to comments received in the consultation may not be the case for all functions of microplastics used in cosmetics (#2107, 2172, 2375).
+Furthermore, reformulation is conditional on the availability and suitability of biodegradable polymers or other materials as alternatives, which according to comments received in the consultation may not be the case for all functions of microplastics used in cosmetics (#2107, #2172, #2375).
 SEAC recognises that these factors are difficult to address quantitatively in the assessment.
-Nevertheless, on the whole information received by industry during the consultation (e.g. in #2361 as well as confidential contributions) indicates that the number of reformulations expected by industry is within the lower end of the range estimated by the Dossier Submitter in the different cost scenarios assessed.
+Nevertheless, the information received by industry during the consultation (e.g. in #2361 as well as confidential contributions) indicates that the number of reformulations expected by industry is within the lower end of the range estimated by the Dossier Submitter in the different cost scenarios assessed.